On This Page

 The FF-9 is a 35mm compact camera released by Ricoh circa 1988.
 It is also known as the FF-7.
 A similar specification newer body version was released a couple of years afterwards as the FF-9s.

 The lens is a 35mm four element, f/3.5 design with a minimum focus distance of 0.8m.
 It is protected by a sliding lens cover.
 Uncovering the lens will power the camera, enable the shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More release button and display the battery level on the LCD.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. release button and display the battery level on the LCD.
 There are a number of shooting modes that can be changed by a button on the right hand side of the body.
 Infinity mode (mountain), night infinity (dark mountain), TV (1/30 of a sec), continuous shooting mode, interval (1 photo every minute), and multiple exposure mode.

 DX code film from 100 to 1600 ISOInternational Organization for Standardization represents the film’s (or sensors) sensitivity to the light.
 The higher the number, the more information will be captured.
 400 ISO film is more sensitive to light than 200 ISO film by 1 stop. is recommended.
 Non-coded film is treated as ISOInternational Organization for Standardization represents the film’s (or sensors) sensitivity to the light.
 The higher the number, the more information will be captured.
 400 ISO film is more sensitive to light than 200 ISO film by 1 stop.
 100. Film loading is automatic, and advances to the first frame.
 Film is automatically advanced and rewound.
 Mid-roll rewind is also possible by using a point to press a button on the base of the camera.
 The LCD panel displays the film status, and has a film exposureThe amount of light that reaches the film (or camera sensor).
 It determines how light or dark an image is.
 The exposure of an image is determined by the aperture, shutter speed, and film speed (ISO).
-During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time.
-More counter.
+During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time. counter.
 When the film is advanced the counter is increased, and when rewinding the counter is decreased.
 This also animates film leader segments on the LCD.
 It is powered by a single CRP2 battery.

 Links